Rethinking Uncertainty Estimation in LLMs: A Principled Single-Sequence Measure

-\paragraph{Entropy estimation.} The results are shown in Fig.~\ref{fig:entropy_estimator}.
+The results for estimating the entropy are shown in Fig.~\ref{fig:entropy_estimator}.
 We observe that the variance of estimators increases for larger vocabulary sizes $|\cV|$ and sequence lengths $T$.
-Furthermore, lower temperatures decrease the variance of the estimator as expected.
+Furthermore, lower temperatures increase the variance of the estimator as expected.
 Note that we introduced clipping for importance weights at $1e\pm6$, which did not introduce noticeable bias, but made results numerically stable.

-\paragraph{Maximum sequence likelihood.} The results are shown in Fig.~\ref{fig:max_lik_estimator}.
+The results for estimating the maximum sequence likelihood are shown in Fig.~\ref{fig:max_lik_estimator}.
 We observe that low-temperature multinomial sampling and beam search find the maximum sequence log-likelihood with a low number of samples with high probability.
-Greedy decoding (beam width = 1) finds the maximum for all experimental settings except one, where it takes a beam width of 2 to find it.
+Greedy decoding (beam width of $1$) finds the maximum for all experimental settings except one, where it takes a beam width of $2$ to find it with high probability.